LudovicRousseau/sandbox/README_CCID.md

 You can change the debug level using the Info.plist configuration file.
-The Info.plist is installed, by default, in /usr/local/pcsc/drivers/ifd-ccid.bundle/Contents/Info.plist or set the environment variable LIBCCID_ifdLogLevel.
+The Info.plist is installed, by default, in `/usr/local/pcsc/drivers/ifd-ccid.bundle/Contents/Info.plist` or set the environment variable `LIBCCID_ifdLogLevel`.

 The debug level is set in the ifdLogLevel field.
 It is a binary OR combination of 4 different levels.